 Nine different lodging options are available within park boundaries, allowing you to choose from a variety of cabins, lodges and hotel rooms in Yellowstone National Park.
 Find modern, sustainable cabins and rooms in the centrally-located Canyon Lodge & Cabins.
 Stay further south to be closer to neighboring Grand Teton National Park in hotel rooms at The Grant Village lodging complex.
 Find rustic-style lodging near Yellowstone’s best-known geyser at Old Faithful Inn, one of the largest log structures in the world.
 Or stay at the Lake Yellowstone Hotel to experience the park’s oldest and most elegant hotel.

-One unique quality you'll find when staying in Yellowstone is you probably wont have access to a TV or internet in your room.
-While this may seem strange to some, you’ll be pleasantly surprised to have a truly disconnected time away in peace surrounded by nature and the ones you love.
+One unique feature of staying in Yellowstone National Park?
+You probably won’t have access to a TV or internet in your room.
+While the thought of this may initially cause anxiety, you’ll be pleasantly surprised at how refreshing it is to disconnect while surrounded by nature and the ones you love.

 If your heart is set on staying in the park, be sure to book early.
 Depending on the season, spots get booked months—or sometimes even a year—in advance.
 Go here to find a full list of Yellowstone National Park lodging.

 If sleeping under the stars in your tent or RV sound just as appealing—or better than—staying in a lodge, camping in Yellowstone National Park might be the best option for you.
 The park offers 12 campgrounds with over 2,000 sites, most of which are filled on a first-come, first served basis.
 If you plan to snag one of these sites, be sure to arrive early and have a backup plan.
 Most campgrounds are full by early morning.